life00/awecron.sh/README.md

 ## How it works?

-When awecron runs it checks and runs through every directory in the repo (_except dotdirs_).
-It checks if the current time is more than the next run time in `timer` of the selected cronjob, if yes then it will run the `bin` and set the next run time.
+When awecron runs it checks and runs through every directory in the repo.
+It checks if the current time is more than in `timer` file of the selected cronjob, if yes then it will run the `bin` and set the `timer` again.

-Note: Ignore dotdirs feature is useful when modifying the cronjob to prevent unexpected awecron errors.